shecodes-students/kitchen-sessions/README.md

 Even though the shell (bash) has no clue what the arguments are, it sort of guesses that they are paths and therefor helps you creating those paths.
 (Most of the time it is correct, many arguments are actually paths).
 It helps you by completing path segments when you press the tab key or by displaying a list of all possibilities when you double-tap the tab key.

 ## de-facto argument grammar
-Event though each program can decide how it wants to interpret the characters passed on as arguments, there's a convention:
+Event though each program can decide how it wants to interpret the characters passed as arguments, there's a convention:

 - argument staring with two dashes (`--`) are the long form of a switch
 	- `ls --all --list`